-It's a little surprising this day and age, but many offices don't have recycling programs.
-If this is the case where you work, starting a recycling program for the office can be a great way to give back to the environment.
+It’s a little surprising this day and age, but many offices don’t have recycling programs.
+If this is the case where you work, starting a recycling program for the office can be a great way to give back to the environment and go green at work.
 Encourage your coworkers to do their part by recycling their lunch materials in separate bins rather than throwing everything into one trash bin.
 Using compost bins for old coffee grounds and fruit and vegetable peelings is another eco-friendly to manage office garbage.

 Minimize Printer Usage